Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

 -Oversees the delivery of software, making sure the finished product satisfies customer requirements and maintains its high performance after deployment.

-Question 6: Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+ Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Intergrated Development Environment